bufeo/class_v2.7_nuDM/README.md

 Audren, Simon Prunet, Jesus Torrado, Miguel Zumalacarregui, Francesco Montanari, etc.

-with modifications to account for dark matter-neutrino scattering by Julia Stadler.
+With modifications to account for dark matter-neutrino scattering by Julia Stadler.

-For download and information on the original code, see http://class-code.net For all changes made to the code to account for DM-neutrino interactions consider changelog.log
+For download and information on the original code, see http://class-code.net

+For all changes made to the code to account for DM-neutrino interactions consider the changelog.log file.

 Compiling CLASS and getting started
 -----------------------------------